 Please note: You may still receive marketing messages for up to 7 (seven) days after opting out while we update our records.

-You may have received marketing from us even if you’re not a customer or have never had contact with us.
+You may have received marketing from us even if you're not a customer or have never had contact with us.
 This is a result of third-party marketing lists which we may acquire from time to time, stating that you have given permission to be contacted by other organisations.
-If you’ve registered with us to opt out of marketing from Vodacom Insurance Company (RF) Limited, you shouldn’t receive such communications.
+If you've registered with us to opt out of marketing from Vodacom Life Assurance Company (RF) Limited, you shouldn't receive such communications.
 If you still do, we ask that you let us know immediately by contacting our customer care team.
 This will only stop marketing from us and not stop the third parties from sharing your personal information unless you contact them directly.

 How to lodge a complaint

-If you want to contact us about any of your rights or should you believe that we have has used your personal information contrary to applicable law, you undertake to first attempt to resolve any concerns with usdirectly.
+If you want to contact us about any of your rights or should you believe that we have used your personal information contrary to applicable law, you undertake to first attempt to resolve any concerns with usdirectly.
 Kindly contact our customer care team.
-We will do our best to help but if you are still unhappy, you can contact the Privacy Office at [email protected].
-If you are not satisfied with such process, you have the right to lodge a complaint with the Information Regulator at:
+We will do our best to help but if you are still unhappy, you can contact the Privacy Office at [email protected] If you are not satisfied with such process, you have the right to lodge a complaint with the Information Regulator at: